nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Implemented object collision detection for player and items

 * Phani Teja Kantamneni
+	* Downloaded and installed unity
+	* Completed the unity tutorials and gained insights into how the components work
+	* Browsed through the asset store and got hold of a few sprites for items
+	* Wrote a prototype script for fixed path enemy movement, using waypoints

 ### 2. What am I planning to work on next?